MicheC28/ECE298A_SimonSays/docs/info.md

 ## How it works

-This project implements the classic _Simon Says_ game.
+This project implements a modified version of the _Simon Says_ game.
 The design uses digital logic to control game flow and memory elements to store a pseudo-random sequence of colors.
 The system interfaces with external buttons and LEDs to allow human interaction and gameplay.

 ### Game Flow